rad8329/swapi-laravel-client/README.md

 ### Nice to have

-- Synchronous integration using SOAP, a nice one would be to display in words the person `height` and `mass`
+- Synchronous integration using SOAP, a nice one would be to display in words the person `height` and `mass` using https://www.dataaccess.com/webservicesserver/NumberConversion.wso?WSDL
 - Feature test cases to ensure the proper working from the user perspective
 - Implementation of circuit breaker pattern to properly deal with third party downtimes